matarillo/dcsoup/README.md

 ## API Reference

+You can see the API reference at [fuget](https://fuget.azurewebsites.net/packages/dcsoup).

-Help file is avaiable. download [dcsoup.chm](https://raw.githubusercontent.com/matarillo/dcsoup/master/sandcastle/Help/dcsoup.chm).
+Help file is also avaiable. download [dcsoup.chm](https://raw.githubusercontent.com/matarillo/dcsoup/master/sandcastle/Help/dcsoup.chm).